zaarcvon/GPlates_video/README.md

 my first GitHub project.
 I would be appreciate if someone said wise words how to improve it.

-Script get set of image exported as images or colour rasters.
-Images have to have reconstruction time of frame(rounded to integer) - %d in the names
+The input is set of images, exported as screenshots or colour rasters.
+Name of each image have to contain reconstruction time of frame(rounded to integer) - %d in GPlates export settings
 The output is video in avi format.

 args of functions: